 - Budget.
 Set a budget and avoid buying something you can’t afford.
 Getting into debt with the bank and paying high interest on a big loan is not fun or good for anyone.
 When you don’t have a realistic financial plan in place, you can end up buying a car that ends up costing you three times what you had in mind.

 - Research the market.
-If you want a cheap SUV, visit several used car sales websites to find the prices according to the models.
+If you want a cheap SUV, visit several used Ford cars for sale websites to find the prices according to the models.
 Most dealerships have their used inventory online, making it easy to research and set up a test drive.

 - Buy from a place you trust.
 Dealerships are ideal because they are often reputable.
 You can see their vehicles online, you can visit them in-store and test drive the vehicle you’re looking at, and most used cars from a dealership are checked and inspected.
 They want to make you happy and keep you as a customer, so they are more likely to take care of you.